mariaclarin/ComputerNetworks/README.md

 Images of the results can be checked in the Test Results folder.
 Currently, there are 5 successful tests conducted.
 1. get.py success:
 The file requested has been received successfully.
-2. RTT successs:
+2. RTT success:
 The RTT has been measured successfully as shown in the Time exe1 result.
 3. Packetloss success:
-Packetloss has been emulated successfully shown with “packetloss is there lol.”
+Packet loss has been emulated successfully shown with “packetloss is there lol.”
 4. No response or time out:
 Result of test if other peer does not respond with POST within the 5 second timer.
 5. File not found error:
 Result of test when file searched for is not found and thus not sent/received.
+The error has been displayed successfully.
 6. POST retry success:
 Result of test when POST is sent within the timer.
 The retrying texts indicate that the POST has not been received and is waiting for it.